statamic-rad-pack/runway/docs/resources.md

 ],
 ```

-### Search index
+### Search Index

-Allows you to specify a [search index](https://statamic.dev/search#indexes) to be used when searching for entries in the CP listing.
+The `search_index` option allows you to specify a [search index](https://statamic.dev/search#indexes) which should be used when search models in the Control Panel listing table.

 ```php
 'resources' => [